 Some players for some reason find Jumbo frets inconveniencing but this model of the guitar comes with a medium fret that provides ease-of-use and a generally good feeling.
 It is strong and gives a good performance on stage and off the stage.

-Although you can play various types of music on this guitar, it is almost impossible to play a Djent.
-Most times to meet up to demand, you will need a power amplifier to increase the power or strength of signals.
-This means you will have to spend more money even when you were trying to save in the first place.
+Although you can play various types of music on this guitar, it is almost impossible to play a Djent, you would need to spend a fair amount on gear to get the high gain.
+This means you will have to spend more money even when you were trying to save in the first place, so decide on your main style of music you want to play.

 The frets could do with some improvements plus their marks are not so precise.
 Their pickups are not so reliable- looks fragile and trebly and tinny sounds.
 To tilt the strings easily and properly, you need good fingers and muscles and you can only achieve this through regular practice.

-Should You Spend Your Money On The GRX40-CA
+Should You Spend Your Money On The Ibanez GRX40